 A decade ago, Singapore began investing in the idea of autonomous vehicles and the promise that this technology could reshape how people move around the city.
 Now Motional, which benefited from these activities, is reinvesting back into its Singapore operations.

 The company recently completed a multi-million dollar expansion project that doubled the amount of office and garage space, located in the heart of Singapore’s high-tech district, allowing Motional to grow its R&D and Operations footprint in the country.
-The investment reinforces Motional’s commitment to Singapore, as the company prepares to launch commercial passenger services in the U.S. in 2023, starting in Las Vegas, Nevada.
+The investment reinforces Motional’s commitment to Singapore.

 A Motional IONIQ 5 robotaxi taking a test drive in Singapore, where the company just expanded its operations facility.

 “Singapore continues to be a vital part of our international R&D ecosystem, and this expansion signifies our continued investment in the region,” said Abe Ghabra, Motional’s Chief Operating Officer.